Take a deep dive into the design, materials and marketability of absorbent hygiene products!

 John Tate, Director – Technical Services, GP Cellulose, LLC

 John Tate brings 37 years of experience in the fluff/specialty pulp and tissue industry to his role as Director – Technical Service for GP Cellulose.
 He joined Georgia-Pacific in 2010 following the company’s acquisition of Alabama River Cellulose.
 GP Cellulose and its customers benefit from his broad array of experience, including process engineering, environmental, manufacturing management, large capital project execution, and providing technical service directly to customers.
 John holds a Bachelor of Science degree in Chemical Engineering from the University of Delaware.

-Chris Nelson has worked in capital equipment manufacturing for paper making, paper converting and hygienic disposable products since 1988.
-Chris’ unique expertise within the hygiene industry ranges from equipment design/build to plant operations and includes product design & development.
-Working at Curt G. Joa, Inc., Chris designed and developed processes and products ranging from feminine hygiene through adult incontinence, in addition to non-hygiene products ranging from home care to medical nonwovens.
+Andres von Vajna has worked in capital equipment manufacturing for the hygienic disposables products industry since 1988.
+He also spent 6.5 years in the general packaging industry as a technical sales director for a company providing complete end-of-line solutions to the hygiene, food, consumer products, tissue and medical markets.
+Andres’ unique expertise within the hygiene industry ranges from equipment design/build to plant operations.
+Working at Curt G. Joa, Inc., Andres designed and developed processes ranging from feminine hygiene through adult incontinence, in addition to non-hygiene products ranging from home care to medical nonwovens.

 Andres has Bachelor of Science degree in Mechanical Engineering from the Florida Atlantic University.